So you’re visiting Fargo in winter and you’ve never been here before. Your friends probably think you’re crazy. We think you’re great.

 Fargo always has some sort of event or show happening.
 So after dinner and drinks, you have a few entertainment options – we recommend you research them beforehand (our Facebook page is a great place to start!).

 Several places downtown will have something set to entertain you.
-The Aquarium is a great place to look for live music, while The Cellar is the city’s only dedicated comedy club for some late-night laughs.
+The Aquarium is a great place to look for live music, while The Cellar is a dedicated comedy club for some late-night laughs.
 Pictured below is The Sanctuary, a great spot to look for larger musical acts and shows.
 Check out this guide to the best places for live music to learn more.

 314 Broadway N, Fargo | (701) 239-8385